It was a bold statement by Ronaldo Luis Nazario de Lima, but he does believes LaLiga is the best football league in the world at the moment.

 “Asia is a strategic continent for us, in fact we achieved an audience of 18 million viewers last season and we already have 1.4 million followers in Asia on our social networks.”

-The director of RCD Mallorca, Albert Salas believes the arrival of Takefusa Kubo is important to LaLiga’s growth within the Asian market.
+Director of RCD Mallorca, Albert Salas believes the arrival of Takefusa Kubo is important to LaLiga.

 “With Kubo joining the club we have opened up even more to the international market and especially to the Asian market.”

-Real Valladolid’s Director of the Cabinet of the Presidency, David Espinar explained how Valladolid has changed since the arrival of its new president, Ronaldo Nazario.
+Director of the Cabinet of the Presidency of Real Valladolid, David Espinar explained how Valladolid had changed since the arrival of its new president, Ronaldo Nazario.